db-ux-design-system/core-web/docs/how-to-develop-a-component.md

 -   Your main work for the component will be inside `packages/components/src/components/my-awesome-component`.

 -   To develop on your component you can start a development server by running `npm run dev`, this will give you some options to choose from.
 When you begin "scribbling" (html+scss) with a component you can select `plain-html`.
-For _advanced users_ you can skip this and develop directly for one framework (html+scss+ts) see [Test Frameworks with Showcases](#test-frameworks-with-showcases).
+For _advanced users_ you can skip this and develop directly for one framework (html+scss+ts), see [Test Frameworks with Showcases](#test-frameworks-with-showcases).

 ### Styling with SCSS